dwlandry/hello-world/README.md

 - **TIC Budgeting Tool** - a program that will take the items from a TIC and create budgets for Project Controls.
 These should be both detailed and generalized enough to provide adequate yet maintainable tracking as construction is executed.
 - **TIC Repository** - our company produces TIC estimates using Excel.
 This tool should consolidate a finalized TIC into a data repository.
 This will allow for all TICs to be kept and queried as needed.
 An example of an application would be to verify various factors across multiple projects.
 - **Contingency Calculator** - this one is a request from management.
 Create a tool that will utilize statistics and industry practices to come up with a realistic contingency for a TIC.
+- **Prospect Forecasting** - a tool to track job prospects and manpower requirements to meet the demands of those jobs.

 ## My Education